Jeff-Russ/ror-guides/rails-database.md

 __Rails Associations Methods__

-The method `has_and_belongs_to_many` is used for this many-to-many and is over spoken of as "the HABTN method."
+The method `has_and_belongs_to_many` is used for this many-to-many and is often spoken of as "the HABTN method."
 It's essentially both `has_many` and `belongs_to` rolled into one.
 These, together with `has_one` make up the four macro-like methods for database associations provided to us by the Rails framework.
 They all accept symbols repesenting the models as arguments.
 Here are some things things to adhere to: